Mahtab Farid

-Mahtab Farid (مهتاب فرید, born March 26) is a journalist, educator, public diplomacy strategist and Boren Scholar.
-Farid is also a 2017-2018 Global Cultural Fellow with Institute of International Cultural Relations.
+Mahtab Farid (مهتاب فرید; born March 26) is an author, journalist, analyst, public diplomacy strategist and Boren Scholar.
+Farid is also a 2017–2018 Global Cultural Fellow with Institute of International Cultural Relations.
 She has over a decade experience working for major international news outlets Fox News Channel, VOA and Radio Free Europe.
 The U.S. State Department honored Mahtab Farid with "Expeditionary Service Award" for her efforts in public diplomacy in Afghanistan.
 The award was handed over to Mahtab by Under Secretary Patrick Kennedy on behalf of Secretary Hillary R. Clinton on Tuesday, November 29, 2011 in an official ceremony at the State Department in Washington, DC.
 The award, signed by Secretary of State Clinton, reads: “In grateful recognition for your committed service in extraordinary and arduous conditions during your field assignment in Afghanistan.
 In spite of constant danger and difficulty your contributions to reconstruction, stability, and peace reflect great credit on yourself and on the Department of State.”